 History of Jabalpur

+Located in the Maha Kaushal region of central India in the east of Madhya Pradesh, Jabalpur is the third most populated city in the state.
+Katni borders Jabalpur in the north, Umaria in the north-east, Dindori in the east, Mandla at south-east and Seoni in the south.
+The city is also the administrative headquarters of Jabalpur District as well as Jabalpur division.
+Located at the north of the Narmada River, the place is a rocky area surrounded by low hills and lakes.
 In its past decades, Jabalpur was known as Tripuri and the Hayahaya rulers governed it.
-The ancient and historic epic, Mahabharata also contains references of this city.
+The ancient and historic epic, Mahabharata also contains references to this city.
 The Mughals have constantly tried to run this city but were never successful.
 In 1789, the city finally came under the rule of the Marathas, which was later taken over by the Britishers in 1817.
-Britishers later on established the place as a major cantonment town.
+Britishers, later on, established the place as a major cantonment town.
 It has also been a historic point in the India's independence battle.

 Travelling to Jabalpur